top of page

 • Co-facilitate sessions with certified yoga teachers who have lived experience of psychosis

-• Offer optional peer-led discussions following each class to explore embodiment, mental health, and holistic wellness
+• Offer peer-led discussions following each class to explore mental wellbeing and holistic wellness

-We are deeply grateful to Lululemon for recognizing the importance of accessible, community-rooted mental health supports and for investing in wellbeing that extends beyond traditional clinical models.
+We are deeply grateful to Lululemon for recognizing the importance of accessible, community-rooted mental health supports and for investing in innovative approaches that strengthen recovery communities.

 Comments